Earthquake of magnitude 6.8 strikes near coast of northern Chile

 A magnitude 6.8 earthquake struck Chile’s mineral-rich northern desert in June.

-Reporting by Kanishka Singh in Bengaluru and Aislinn Laing in Santiago; Editing by Himani Sarkar, Kim Coghill, William Maclean and Tom Hogue
+Reporting by Kanishka Singh in Bengaluru and Aislinn Laing in Santiago; Editing by Kim Coghill, William Maclean, Tom Hogue and Jonathan Oatis